 Causal reasoning and machine learning

-In a recent paper titled "The Seven Pillars of Causal Reasoning with Reflections on Machine Learning", JUDEA PEARL, professor of computer science at UCLA and author of Causality, writes:
+In a recent paper titled "The Seven Pillars of Causal Reasoning with Reflections on Machine Learning", JUDEA PEARL, professor of computer science at UCLA and author of Causality popup: yes, writes:

 “Current machine learning systems operate, almost exclusively, in a statistical or model-free mode, which entails severe theoretical limits on their power and performance.
 Such systems cannot reason about interventions and retrospection and, therefore, cannot serve as the basis for strong AI.
 To achieve human level intelligence, learning machines need the guidance of a model of reality, similar to the ones used in causal inference tasks.
 To demonstrate the essential role of such models, I will present a summary of seven tasks which are beyond reach of current machine learning systems and which have been accomplished using the tools of causal modeling."